BlazingFistOfInferno/class7/AWS/Homework1/README.md

 Pay attention to the unique i-xxxxxxx value specified as the instance because you will want to verify that your script properly ran creating your EC2.

-When it starts running, the instance will say initializing and running once it is runningclick on instances from the tab or using the link select instance.
-Hit the double rectangle on public DNS to grab the link to the site.
+Once it starts running, the instance will say initializing while starting up.
+This changes to running once all conditions for booting have been met. click on instances from the tab or using the link select instance.
+Click on the double rectangle on public DNS to copy the public  link to your EC2 Instance.
 Open a new tab and type “http://” and then paste in the name of the EC2.
 Hit enter.
 There should be a simple website on view with an image stating w3 schools.

-The purpose of using an EC2 startup script is to Automate the creation of instances with an Instance Template
+The purpose of using an EC2 startup script is to automate the creation of instances with an Instance Template

 Once we have created the instance, we can modify it to quickly spin up new instances branching off from our original template in the same or different regions.

-The last task to perform once you have completed creating your instance will be to test it down.
+The last task to perform once you have completed creating your instance will be to tear it down.
-Select the instance and in the actions button click on terminate instance.
+Select the instance and from the actions button click on terminate instance.
 Once the instance is terminated, billing will halt.

+Additional information to be conscious of

+A budget will need to be created just so that one does not get billed unnecessarily due to the fact it could become quite expensive.
+Create one after the instance party has been completed.
+It is suggested that you set a $20 limit.